The Your Child's Learning Mojo

 - Deepen both your and your child's learning about the natural world (even if you know nothing about the natural world right now!)

-Starting in month 4 we will shift to an 'as-needed support' model - you'll continue to apply what you've learned and when you get stuck, I and the other group members will be here to help you get unstuck.
+Starting in month 4 we'll continue to refine your learning and approach.
 When I reopen the group to new members, you may repeat the core content to deepen your own learning at no extra charge!

 How long will this take?